GenLancelot/PlaneShooter-UnrealEngine-/README.md

 The goal of level is to find end plate or kill all enemies. - at this moment there is only one level

-In game you can find some power ups: coin - give you more points heart - restore your health ammo crate - give you more bullets
+In game you can find some power ups:\n coin - give you more points heart - restore your health ammo crate - give you more bullets